-- Is well-established and widely acknowledged as important to the smart grid. - Is an open, stable, and mature industry-level standard developed in a consensus process from a standards development organization (SDO). - Enables the transition of the legacy power grid to the smart grid. - Has, or is expected to have, significant implementations, adoption, and use. - Is supported by an SDO or standards- or specification-setting organization (SSO) such as a users group to ensure that it is regularly revised and improved to meet changing requirements and that there is a strategy for continued relevance. - Is developed and adopted internationally, wherever practical. - Is integrated and harmonized, or there is a plan to integrate and harmonize it with complementing standards across the utility enterprise through the use of an industry architecture that documents key points of interoperability and interfaces. - Enables one or more of the framework characteristics as defined by EISA\ or enables one or more of the six chief characteristics of the envisioned smart grid. - Addresses, or is likely to address, anticipated smart grid applications. - Is applicable to one of the priority areas identified by FERC and NIST: - Demand Response and Consumer Energy Efficiency; - Wide Area Situational Awareness; - Integration of Distributed Renewable Generation and Storage; - Electric Transportation; - Advanced Metering Infrastructure; - Distribution Grid Management; - Cybersecurity; and - Network Communications.
+- Is well-established and widely acknowledged as important to the smart grid. - Is an open, stable, and mature industry-level standard developed in a consensus process from a standards development organization (SDO). - Enables the transition of the legacy power grid to the smart grid. - Has, or is expected to have, significant implementations, adoption, and use. - Is supported by an SDO or standards- or specification-setting organization (SSO) such as a users group to ensure that it is regularly revised and improved to meet changing requirements and that there is a strategy for continued relevance. - Is developed and adopted internationally, wherever practical. - Is integrated and harmonized, or there is a plan to integrate and harmonize it with complementing standards across the utility enterprise through the use of an industry architecture that documents key points of interoperability and interfaces. - Enables one or more of the framework characteristics as defined by EISA\ or enables one or more of the six chief characteristics of the envisioned smart grid.† - Addresses, or is likely to address, anticipated smart grid applications. - Is applicable to one of the priority areas identified by FERC and NIST: - o Demand Response and Consumer Energy Efficiency; - o Wide Area Situational Awareness: - o Integration of Distributed Renewable Generation and Storage; - o Electric Transportation; - o Advanced Metering Infrastructure; - o Distribution Grid Management; - o Cybersecurity; and - o Network Communications.